Change or specify the DNS server to the nslookup command

 - The caching-only DNS server converts them into non-recursive queries and forwards them to the authoritative DNS server.

-- The authoritative DNS server resolves queries and answers the caching-only DNS server.
+- The authoritative DNS server resolves DNS queries and answers the caching-only DNS server.

 - The caching-only DNS server saves the answer in the cache for further use and replies to the requestor system.